Eat to Live -Weight Loss and Improved Health

 Eat to Live the Right Diet for Me

 I found a diet that I used to meet my weight loss goals and improve my health.
-It was hard when I started but the rewards were worthwhile.
-I have been on numerous diets in my life partially due to being on Prednisone medication which makes you gain weight.
-I stay within a 10-15 pound number but that is a clothes size, so it is frustrating.
+As all diets it was difficult to get started, but the rewards were worthwhile.
+I have been on numerous diets in my life, primarily due to being on Prednisone medication for lupus, which makes you gain weight.
+I stay within a 10-15 pound number, but that means going up or down by a clothes size, so it is frustrating.

-There are more available diets in the world than any one person could possibly write about let alone explain all the intricacies for each particular one.
-They all boil down to one thing, input VS output.
-If you burn more calories than you eat then you will lose weight and if you eat more calories than you burn you will gain.
+If you burn more calories than you eat, then you will lose weight, and if you eat more calories than you burn you will gain.
 Simple math, but it’s not so simple when you crave chocolate or some special meal.
 We all want the silver bullet to lose weight.

 Vegetables and Fruits